 Each step in the staining process works differently, and it’s helpful to remember that the staining step is the only one that requires a dry deck.
 All other steps call for a wet surface and can be done back to back.
-Overcast weather or a deck out of direct sunlight is really ideal for everything, and a light drizzle isn’t a problem for the first three steps.
+Overcast weather or a deck out of direct sunlight is really ideal for everything, and a light drizzle isn’t a problem for stripping, cleaning, and brightening.

 Grab your hose and lightly spray off the deck, you want to dampen the surface.

-When you have hosed down your deck, mix 1-2 cups of the cleaner crystals in a pump-up garden sprayer with 1 gallon of warm (not hot) water.
+When you have hosed down your deck, mix one to two cups of the cleaner crystals in a pump-up garden sprayer with 1 gallon of warm (not hot) water.
 The amount of cleaner you put in depends on your specific deck.
 One cup is equivalent to a light clean, whereas two cups is more of a deep clean.
+You want to use enough cleaner, but not more than needed as this will just wear down the deck unnecessarily.
 We used a little over a cup.
 Be sure to dissolve thoroughly in the water to avoid clogging the sprayer.

 Evenly coat the deck with the product.
 The surface of your deck may turn white.
 This is a good sign.
 It means that the solution is at a good strength.